nickjj/dotfiles/README.md

 Here's a bunch of settings for the [various tools I use](https://nickjanetakis.com/blog/the-tools-i-use).
-I also have a number of [blog posts, videos](https://nickjanetakis.com/blog/tag/dev-environment-tips-tricks-and-tutorials) related to my dev environment and documentation in this README to help get you going.
+I also have a number of [blog posts and videos](https://nickjanetakis.com/blog/tag/dev-environment-tips-tricks-and-tutorials) related to my dev environment.
+There's also this documentation to help you get everything installed and configured.

 ### Documentation